WHEN: 2 - 9 June 2019

 DEPARTS: Monkey Mia

-Our Open Adventure voyage is for youth of all ages – for people looking for an amazing sea-going adventure.
-Sail on Western Australia’s own and largest tall ship – the STS Leeuwin II – sailing along some of Western Australia’s most spectacular coastline and through its pristine waters.
+Leeuwin Ocean Adventure’s Open Adventure voyage is for anyone with a sense of adventure – 18 – 80!
+Sail on Western Australia’s own and Australia’s largest sail-training tall ship – the STS Leeuwin II – sailing along some of Western Australia’s most spectacular coastline and through its pristine waters.

 Your voyage starts in Monkey Mia, Shark Bay – inscribed as a World Heritage Site by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) in 1991 and included on Australia’s National Heritage List in May 2007.
 You will sail south along the infamous Zuytdorp Cliffs towards the equally well known Houtman Abrolhos Islands, a chain of 122 islands and associated coral reefs, to the Midwest port City of Geraldton.

-Take time to visit Monkey Mia, the dolphins, Francois Peron National Park, Denham and, of course, at the end of your journey the Maritime Museum and HMAS Sydney Memorial in Geraldton.
+While visiting the Coral Coast, you can take time to visit Monkey Mia, the dolphins, Francois Peron National Park and Denham before joining your voyage and, at the end of your journey, the Maritime Museum and HMAS Sydney Memorial in Geraldton.

 We run a working ship, so during the voyage you will be part of hands-on activities, from: